zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 ![Release 0.22.0](../assets/posts/release_0_22_0/Release_0.22.0.jpg)

-It's been a while since we last release a new feature.
+It's been a while since we last released a new feature.
 We've been busy in the past month on the [Month of MLOps competition](./2022-09-26-mlops-competition.md) and fixing various bugs after our [major 0.20.0 release](./2022-10-05-zenml-revamped.md).

 This time around, we are back to shipping new features to you!